vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Citibank and got quarters for 20 dollars, finishing checkout at 4:05 PM.
 I then made some trips for food purchases, recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Friday October 15

+In the evening, I went to the Walgreens at Gilman Street and bought some toiletries.
+In addition, I asked about getting an influenza vaccine, and I was asked to book the appointment online or by phone.

+My checkout for the stuff I bought was at 7:49 PM.